johnshearing/MyEtherWalletOffline/Air-Gap_Setup.md

     bar.update(currentFrame)
     currentFrame += 1

-# This strips out 3 unwanted characters that appear in the ouput file
+# This strips out 3 unwanted characters that appear at the begining of the ouput file.
 # for some unknown reason.
 fileString = open(args.output, "r").read()
 slicedFileString = fileString[3:]